 The most difficult step of this recipe is the need to blanch the hazelnuts.
 Because the majority of my hazelnuts were already skinless, and because I suspected this coffee cake would not make it past anyone but me, I did not blanch the hazelnuts.

 If you choose to do so, My Baking Addiction provides a decent reference on how to blanch hazelnuts as does Wicked Good Kitchen.
 Both contain a clip of Julia Child learning how to blanch hazelnuts from none other than Alice Medrich.

 If you do not like hazelnuts, this recipe still has value as a basic coffee cake.
 The filling and topping combinations are really up to you.
-My mom makes a delicious coffee cake with bits of Heath Bar, and I see no reason why any combination of nuts and sweet – pecans and butterscotch chips or walnuts and vanilla chips – would not work.
+My mom makes a delicious coffee cake with bits of Heath Bar, so add some toffee bits if you like.
+Any combination of nuts and sweet – pecans and butterscotch chips or walnuts and vanilla chips – seems like it would taste just find.

 Once baked, you can enjoy this coffee cake with coffee in the morning or with tea in the afternoon.
 If there is any leftover, dollop a scoop of ice cream over the top and call it a late night snack.
 Trust that I am speaking from experience here.
 Enjoy!